springboardmentor98352-maker/AI-Narrative-Nexus2/KeerthiLahari/README.md

 streamlit run KeerthiLahari/app.py
 ```

-2. **Upload or paste text:**
+2. Upload or paste text:

-   * Supports TXT, PDF, CSV.
+   Supports TXT, PDF, CSV.
-   * CSV files are summarized using descriptive statistics.
+   CSV files are summarized using descriptive statistics.
-3. **Generate Summary:** Click the “Summarise” button to view:
+3. Generate Summary: Click the “Summarise” button to view:

-   * Abstractive summary (for text)
+   Abstractive summary (for text)
-   * Pandas describe summary (for CSV)
+   Pandas describe summary (for CSV)
-4. **View Metrics:** Word count, sentence count, top tokens, sentiment analysis.
+4. View Metrics: Word count, sentence count, top tokens, sentiment analysis.
-5. **Download Report:** Click the download button in the analysis tab to save the summary and metrics.
+5. Download Report:Click the download button in the analysis tab to save the summary and metrics.

 ---